mahmoud-elmakki/mahmoud-elmakki/README.md

 Building full-featured web applications, from the backend development to the user interface design.
 I love building cool shit with Django!
 It's a very neat and amazing web framework to use.

+#### languages/tools/frameworks:
+backend:
+- Pytohn / Django
+- JavaScript / Node.js
+- .Net / C#
+Databases:

+frontend:
+- HTML / CSS
+- JavaScript
+- React
+- TailwindCSS

+I'm continually learning new skills and techniques, this list may be changed by literally by ant day!

 ## Me as a Freelance Graphic Designer